tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Once per battle, you may attempt to curse a nearby enemy with your snoring by making a Charisma + Level attack vs. your target’s MD.
 If you hit, they start to snore.
 This doesn’t put them to sleep or inconvenience their spellcasting, but invisible creatures are much easier to spot when all you need to do is swing in the direction of the snoring.
 The miss chance for a snoring invisible creature drops to 25%, and the snoring gives a +4 bonus to any attempts to track a hidden foe by hearing.

 **Quirk:** You also talk in your sleep.

 ---

+#### Periapt of Faith

+_Recharge 16+:_ Only clerics may use this item.
+This small pebble on a simple silver chain holds an inextinguishable spark of faith, and meditating on it can renew the spirits of those who are broken and exhausted.
+If you have no daily spells and no domain invocations remaining at the start of a battle, you may use this item to immediately regain one daily spell.

+_Champion:_ You can instead choose to regain one domain invocation; epic: recharge 11+.

+**Quirk:** Irritatingly serene.

+---